Animadversio/Animadversio.github.io/_academic_notes/Some Statistical Computation on Sphere.md

 *Note*: [Simulation_and_Visualization_of_Spherical_Distributions](https://www.researchgate.net/publication/324605982_Simulation_and_Visualization_of_Spherical_Distributions) an 2018 review by some UCSB statisticians is a great guide to the topic.

 ## Generate Uniform Distribution

+**Problem**: Generate a uniform distribution on the sphere.

+Normalized Gaussian distribution will do the work, due to the intrinsic rotation symmetry.
+However, a uniform distribution does not guarantee to generate no clusters.